Logistic Regression Explained: Theory

 \end{align}

-By substituting $\eq{eq:likelihood}$ for $\eq{eq:proj}$, we see that the likelihood function is a function of the parameter $\bm{w}$.
-From the teachings of the maximum likelihood method, the parameter that maximizes this likelihood function is the estimate $\bm{w}^*$ we wish to find.
+By substituting $\eq{eq:proj}$ into $\eq{eq:likelihood}$, we see that the likelihood function is a function of the parameter $\bm{w}$.
+According to the teaching of maximum likelihood estimation, the parameter that maximizes this likelihood function is the desired estimate $\bm{w}^*$.

-So, let us determine the parameter $\bm{w}$ to maximize the log-likelihood function, taking $\log$ of the likelihood function.
+Therefore, let us determine the parameter $\bm{w}$ to maximize the log-likelihood function, which is the $\log$ of the likelihood function.

 \begin{align}